 Mulligan stew is a sort of catch-all dish of whatever is available, and is said to have originated in hobo camps during the early 1900’s.
 It usually contains meat, potatoes and vegetables in just about any combination.

 I’m calling this lentil chorizo dish a “mulligan stew” because it’s kind of a stew, kind of a hash and kind of a soup.
-It’s really a mash-up of lentils and chorizo and whatever else is in your fridge.
-In my case, that was harissa, peppers and tomatoes.
+It’s really a mash-up of lentils and chorizo and whatever else is in your fridge or pantry.
+In my case that was chorizo and red lentils.

 I will be making this frequently, and I’m sure it will be slightly different each time – hence the beauty of a “mulligan stew”.